 “He who believes in Allah and the Last Day must either speak good or remain silent” (Muslim).

 Furthermore, he (SAW) said,

 There are several other ahadith in this regard.
-The overall message of such statements is that the honor and dignity of others are sacred and that it is our individual responsibility to avoid gossip and uphold the honor and dignity of each other. avoid gossip
+The overall message of such statements is that the honor and dignity of others are sacred.
+It is our responsibility to avoid gossip and uphold the integrity and dignity of each other.
+Avoid gossip

-Mark it as an ‘UNACCEPTABLE’ behavior:
+Mark it as an ‘UNACCEPTABLE’ Behavior

 Gossip is everywhere, from our homes to magazines, to the internet.
 It seems like there is no escape.
 Instead of burying our heads in the sand, we must alter how we connect; and our surroundings instead of reading tabloid magazines filled with gossip or visiting online forums with no etiquette rules.
 Thus name-calling and rumor-mongering are rampant; we begin to interact with magazines/sites/books of value (i.e., news, hobby-related, Islamic, etc. ).
 Instead of taking part in the laughter at the expense of someone else, we criticize such jokes that insult people, or if we cannot do that, we should leave that gathering and avoid gossip at our end.